 Nocturnal Outcall: In Nightlife, the Countess never leaves the safety of Hollywood, where she blends in with the punks, goths, and fringe-dwellers, and lures Mark back to her lair through his dreams.
 Meanwhile, we see her go through her nightly vampiric duties, and discover how tough it is to find new meat in Los Angeles.
 It was only in later drafts that she invaded the suburbs.

-Amusement Park Sequence: This is from the second draft (which almost got us fired), and it contains some of my favorite scenes.
+Amusement Park sequence: This is from the second draft (which almost got us fired), and it contains some of my favorite scenes.
 This would all be fairly easy to shoot today, but in 1985 it was deemed too difficult to do ("more cartoon than live action," was how Russ Thatcher put it), and in the finished film the carnival was replaced with a shopping mall.
 The rollercoaster stuff with Russ and Jamie was replaced with the laundromat scene, which we had written for another part of the story.
 Because all indoor malls all have laundromats, I guess...

 Third Draft Ending: The third draft of the script, now titled Once Bitten, was designed to be more of a teen film and opened in a drive-in theater, where Mark and the chaste Robin were surrounded by people copulating in all of the other cars, and were watching animated fast food perform incredibly suggestive acts onscreen during the intermissionbuns opening for wieners, french fries jumping through onion rings, etc. (Sam Goldwyn, Jr., felt that drive-ins were too dated, and switched the location of Mark and Robin's attempted make-out session to lovers' lane with oil derricks pumping all around them.)
 Anyway, the ending returned Mark and Robin to the same drive-in, and also revealed the fate of Russ and Jamie.
-"Mr. Peacock" is the school's history teacher who told Robin about the history of female vampires earlier in the script, and we lobbied for Vincent Price to play the part.
-(In the finished film the part was changed to a bookseller with a fake Indian accent, for no apparent reason.)
+"Mr. Peacock" is the school's history teacher who had originally told Robin the history of female vampires in the script.
+We lobbied for Vincent Price to play the part.
+(In the finished film the character was changed to a bookseller with a fake Indian accent, for no apparent reason.)
 As for the Hall & Oates stuff, they were huge in 1984 and I played a lot of their stuff while writing the script.
 I envisioned their song "Maneater" playing when Mark met the Countess in the bar.
 I'm sure all the fans of the soundtrack would be outraged to know that, but hey, I was 23 years old, and those songs are still pretty damn good...

 Script To Screen

-Wedding Dream (Part 1; Part 2): This dream sequence, occurring right after the school dance, was also created in our ill-fated 2nd draft.
+Wedding Dream: This dream sequence, occurring right after the school dance, was also created in our ill-fated 2nd draft.
 It was filmed and shown in early test screenings.
 This scene was WAY too long to begin with, but the finished product was an even longer, tortuous scene that kept growing and growing.
 Everybody wanted to add their own bits to it and it became way too unfocused, and a little mean-spirited.
 It played to complete silence from the test audience in San Diego, and it was subsequently (mercifully) chopped from the film.
 Part of the cut footage can also be seen in the film's trailer.
 (Countess: "How would you like to spend eternity with me?"
 Mark: "I can't.
 I've gotta to go to college.")

 Confessional Scene: This scene was in every draft of the script, but has a different payoff than you are shown in the finished film (this version is from the third or fourth draft, but it changed very little).
 It was actually filmed as written, but re-dubbed because of a potential Catholic church backlash (the punchline here was replaced with "You're in deep shit," which I guess must have been a favorite line of the Pope's).
 You can still hear the "wino" grunting and straining as he defecates in the next booth, however.
 So when you finish reading this, say ten 'Hail Marys' and think about what you have done...